Lukas Klünter: Club career

 Klünter broke into Köln's senior team during the 2016–17 season.
 In May 2017, he scored his first professional goal for Köln in a 2–2 draw with Bayer Leverkusen.
-After the team's relegation following the 2017/18 season it was announced that Klünter would transfer to Hertha BSC in the summer.
+After the team's relegation following the 2017–18 season it was announced that Klünter would transfer to Hertha BSC in the summer.
 He played for both the first team and the reserve team during the 2018–19 season.

 On 5 August 2022, Klünter signed with Arminia Bielefeld.

+On 1 February 2024, Klünter joined Waldhof Mannheim in 3.
+Liga.

 International career

 Klünter is a youth international for Germany.